 Section 6: Standing Committees - SURPAS Postdoc Initiative Fund (SPIF)

 A. Objectives and mandate of SPIF: to provide financial support and foster Postdoctoral Scholar initiatives that enrich the postdoctoral experience at Stanford.
-SPIF considers a broad range of projects, and funding is targeted towards groups mostly specific to Postdoctoral Scholar affairs.
-Postdoctoral Scholars have to be significantly involved in the organization of acceptable initiatives.
-In principle, any group is considered for project funding, if the projects are organized mainly by and for Postdoctoral Scholars.
+SPIF will consider a broad range of projects, and funding is targeted towards groups mostly specific to Postdoctoral Scholar affairs.
+Postdoctoral Scholars must be significantly involved in the organization of acceptable initiatives.
+In principle, any group can be considered for funding if the projects are organized mainly by and for Postdoctoral Scholars.